Wynn Las Vegas: Name

 Wynn announced the resort's initial name, "Le Rêve" (French for "The Dream"), in October 2001.
 It was named after a 1932 Picasso painting that Wynn had purchased.
 Wynn trademarked the "Le Rêve" name earlier in 2001, and later purchased the rights from the Le Rêve hotel in West Hollywood, California.

 In June 2003, Wynn announced that he had renamed the resort after himself; market research showed that "Wynn" had better name recognition.
 According to Wynn: "No one knows what Le Reve is.
 No one knows how to pronounce it".
 "Wynn" was once considered as a name for his previous resorts, The Mirage and Bellagio.
 By the time of the name change, he was already planning to build the Wynn Macau resort in China, and said, "Others have finally convinced me that the Wynn name would allow us to cross-market and offer a consistency of branding for all our properties".
-Three individuals in particular helped convince him to change the name: businessmen Barry Diller and Donald Trump, and film director Steven Spielberg.
+Three individuals in particular helped convince him to change the name: businessmen Barry Diller, Donald Trump, and film director Steven Spielberg.

 France was opposed to the 2003 invasion of Iraq, and this was also a reason for changing the resort's name.
 According to chief architect DeRuyter Butler: "The name Le Reve is very closely tied to France, which was an opponent to our political approach to Iraq.
 It wasn't anything derogatory toward France, but Mr. Wynn started to look at other potential names".

-Wynn's surname signature is used as the resort's logo, and is present in neon lettering along the top of the hotel tower.
+Wynn's surname signature is used as the resort's logo, and is present in illuminated lettering along the top of the hotel tower.
 The logo ends with a period punctuation mark.
 According to longtime local reporter Steve Friess, the resort "screamed Wynn Period as if to say, 'This is the Wynn.
 Period.'
 Wynn once told me as much, explaining it was a subtle way of saying that this is the definition of his embodiment as a resort, the ultimate".
 In a 2005 commercial, Wynn himself promoted the resort as "the only one I've ever signed my name to".